 Even though manufacturers are not required to have their products tested by either UL or ETL, many are moving towards more ETL certifications due to their expedited certification process.

 Look for the ETL logo on the package or label!
 If you cannot find it on the label, the product is not ETL Listed, and may have been certified through a third-party certification program.
+Below is a list of all the ETL listed products we offer.
+Click on an icon and start shopping now!

 There is NO difference between the two.
 Both UL and ETL listings are similar in that, they make sure that the product has met the minimum requirements of product safety standards.
 ETL, however, has a much quicker certification process.